Updated: February 18, 2026

 Portugal Golden Visa program

-portugal-golden-visa The Portuguese Golden Visa Program, formerly the Portugal Golden Residence Permit Program, is a five-year residency initiative designed for non-EU nationals who invest in the country.
+The Portugal Golden Visa Program is a five-year residency initiative for non-EU nationals who invest in the country.
 This program allows eligible investors and family members to live, work, and study in Portugal.

 You will also need a clear criminal record, come from a non-EU/EEA country, and spend an average of at least seven days in Portugal per year.